TTang2322/ORiD-5k/README.md

 # pytorch-resnet-Adam-ODIR-5K
-This is the PyTorch implementation of RESNET network trained on ODiR dataset
+This is the PyTorch implementation of RESNET and VGG network trained on ODiR dataset

 ### Requirements.
 [PyTorch] (https://github.com/pytorch/pytorch)